Regional Contest Rules

 ICPC Registration System

-7 days before the subregional contest.
+7 days before the Regional Contest.
 A team is not

 registration system.
 Teams failing to comply with any of